Tcl/Tk

 will later be executed by our Tcl/Tk script.

-The front-end script re2c.tcl
+The front-end script script.tcl

 in Tcl creates a Tk window with